KL-Mithunvel/421_loop/README.md

 # 421 loop
-- Creadits to Veritasium who is one of my faverate youtubers
+## Creadits to Veritasium who is one of my faverate youtubers

-A number of people are asking why this problem is “dangerous”.
+A number of people are asking why this problem is “<strong>dangerous</strong>”.

 It’s described as dangerous because its difficulty has defeated the world’s greatest mathematical minds for generations.